5 reasons to book an Antarctic cruise

 So you've made the decision to go to Antarctica, the next important step is to decide which trip is best suited to you.
 There's a vast, tantalising choice of different options open to you - ranging from 6 to 30 days in duration - travelling either by ship or opting to fly:

-- Antarctic Peninsula (10 - 12 days) - The most common and best value Antarctic trips with the widest choice
+- Antarctic Peninsula (10 - 12 days) - The most common and best value Antarctic cruises with the widest choice

 - Fly & Cruise (6 - 20 days) - Ideal for both time poor travellers & anxious sailors.
 The fastest route to Antarctica